 Participating Whole Life Insurance Policy

-Whole life insurance, also known as, dividend paying whole life insurance, is typically a participating life insurance policy, although there are companies that offer non-participating policies for whole life.
+Participating whole life insurance, also known as dividend paying whole life insurance, is typically a participating life insurance policy, although there are companies that offer non-participating policies for whole life.

 But not every company has to be a mutual company to offer participating whole life.
 For example, mutual holding companies are NOT technically a mutual company.